autreiyas/HomeInsuranceQuoteApp/README.md

 - Flask >= 2.0.2
 - NumPy

 ## How to run the application

-Build a docker image using the provided dockerfile or (easier) run the app inside a virtual environment using the provided "flaskup" script.
+Build a docker image using the provided dockerfile or run the app inside a virtual environment using the provided "flaskup" script.

 ## Screenshots